An ETH-Tight FPT Algorithm for Rejection-Proof Set Packing with Applications to Kidney Exchange: Introduction

 The above problem takes a leap in complexity compared to the single-agent problem KE-$d$.
 Whereas KE-$d$ is known to be NP-complete for all finite~$d \geq 3$~\cite{Abraham07}, Blom et al. have shown RPKE-$d$ to be $\Sigma_2^P$-complete for~$d \geq 3$, even when there are only two participating agents~\cite[Theorem 1]{Blom24}.
 In fact, it can be shown that checking whether a given agent rejects a given candidate solution is already NP-hard since this is at least as hard as checking whether a given packing is optimal in the NP-hard setting of only one agent.
 Partly motivated by this observation, we also consider a more restricted definition of rejections.

 For some integer $c \geq 0$, we say that an agent \emph{$c$-rejects} a packing $\C$ if the rejection criterion from \autoref{def:rejection} can be satisfied with~$|\Crej| \leq c$.
 We call a packing that no agent $c$-rejects \emph{$c$-rejection-proof}.
-Now, we define the problem \textsc{$c$-Rejection-Proof Kidney Exchange with $d$-cycles} ($c$-RPKE-$d$) as the variant of the above RPKE-$d$ problem in which we aim to determine whether the input contains a candidate solution that is $c$-rejection-proof.
+Now, for each pair of positive integers~$c$ and~$d$ we define the problem \textsc{$c$-Rejection-Proof Kidney Exchange with $d$-cycles} ($c$-RPKE-$d$) as the variant of the above RPKE-$d$ problem in which we aim to determine whether the input contains a candidate solution that is $c$-rejection-proof.

 The integer $c$ in this definition indicates some level of complexity that a rejection can have.
 Additionally, it provides a way to interpolate between the problems KE-$d$ ($c=0$) and RPKE-$d$ ($c=\infty$).
 More importantly, for any constant~$c$, we observe that the task of determining whether a given agent $c$-rejects a given packing $\C$ of $d$-cycles is polynomial-time solvable when $d$ is also constant.
 This is witnessed by the fact that, if an agent $c$-rejects the packing $\C$, an alternative packing can always be obtained by rejecting a constant number of cycles and including a constant number of internal cycles.
 It follows that $c$-RPKE-$d$ is contained in NP when $c$ and $d$ are constants, as opposed to the $\Sigma_2^P$-complete RPKE-$d$ problem that does not limit the number of cycles that agents are allowed to reject.